 5. You become more aligned!

 We live in a connected reality.
-We exist within Nature which is an interconnected system, so when you learn the skill of connection and practice it with your baby, your partner, people around you, and with nature itself, you are aligning yourself with nature, and that creates harmony in your life, and in your body.
+We exist within Nature which is an interconnected system, so when you learn the skill of connection and practice it with your baby, your partner, and people around you, you are aligning yourself with nature, and that creates harmony in your life, and in your body.
 You experience a more harmonious pregnancy and birth and your baby is able to thrive and enjoy that harmony.